tarof429/online_books/kubernetes_with_archlinux/part3_hellokube.md

-# Part 3: Helloweb: A simple Go web application on Kubernetes
+# Part 3: Hellokube: A simple Go web application on Kubernetes

 ## Introduction

 In this section, I will create a simple web server using Go and deploy it to Minikube.
 Writing web servers with Go is very simple and is easy to run whether on bare-metal or inside a container.
 We'll do both and hopefully have fewer stumbling blocks.

+This code is available at https://github.com/tarof429/hellokube.

 ## Step 1: Create the web server

 Below is the code for the web server which listens on port 9090.
 There are several places to find basic examples of web servers in Go.
 For example, the net/http package documentation at https://golang.org/pkg/net/http/.
-For this example, we don't need to do something as complicated as https://github.com/gorilla/mux.

 {% code title="main.go" %}